Chase Young: Professional career

-Young decided to forgo his senior year at Ohio State by declaring for the 2020 NFL Draft, where he was considered to be the best overall prospect by many in the media.
+Young decided to forgo his senior year at Ohio State by declaring for the 2020 NFL draft, where he was considered to be the best overall prospect by many in the media.
 He attended the NFL Combine but did not participate in any workouts or drills, stating that he did not want to waste time being a "combine athlete".
 Young was one of 58 players invited to the draft, which was held virtually due to social distancing regulations arising from the COVID-19 pandemic.

+Washington Commanders

+2020

-He was selected second overall by the Washington Redskins.
-He signed his four-year rookie contract, worth 34.56 million, on July 23, 2020.
+Young was selected second overall by the Washington Commanders.
+He signed his four-year rookie contract, worth US$34.56 million, on July 23, 2020.
+Young became the fourth defensive lineman consecutively drafted by Washington in the first round, after Jonathan Allen (2017), Daron Payne (2018), and Montez Sweat (2019).

-Young was considered the favorite to win the NFL Defensive Rookie of the Year award during the lead up to the season.
+Young was considered the favorite to win the NFL Defensive Rookie of the Year award during the lead-up to the season.
 In his debut, he had 1.5 sacks, four tackles, and a forced fumble in a win against the Philadelphia Eagles.
 He suffered a mild groin strain against the Cleveland Browns in Week 3 and missed the following game against the Baltimore Ravens.
 In a Week 14 game against the San Francisco 49ers, he recorded a sack, two passes defended, a forced fumble, and a fumble recovery which he returned 47 yards for a touchdown, becoming the first rookie in NFL history and only the third player since 1999 to achieve all of that in a single game.
 Young finished the season with 7.5 sacks, which led all rookies, as well as four forced fumbles and three fumble recoveries.

-In December 2020, Young was named a team captain and was voted the NFC's Defensive Player of the Month for the month, becoming the first rookie in Washington's history to receive that distinction.
+In December 2020, Young was named a team captain and was voted the NFC's Defensive Player of the Month, becoming the first rookie in Washington's history to receive that distinction.
 He was named Defensive Rookie of the Year by the Associated Press and Pro Football Writers of America (PFWA), and was the only rookie included on PFWA's all-conference team.
 Young was also one of only two rookies named to the 2021 Pro Bowl alongside Justin Jefferson of the Minnesota Vikings.
-He was also nominated for the Best Breakthrough Athlete Award at the 2021 ESPYs, which went to NBA player LaMelo Ball, and was ranked 61st on the NFL Top 100 Players of 2021 list.
+He was also nominated for the Best Breakthrough Athlete award at the 2021 ESPYs, which went to NBA player LaMelo Ball, and was ranked 61st on the NFL Top 100 Players of 2021 list.

+2021

-Young's followup season in 2021 saw him record 21 tackles, 1.5 sacks, and two forced fumbles before tearing his anterior cruciate ligament (ACL) and patellar tendon in his right knee during a Week 10 game against the Tampa Bay Buccaneers.
+Young's follow-up season in 2021 saw him record 21 tackles, 1.5 sacks, and two forced fumbles before tearing his anterior cruciate ligament (ACL) and patellar tendon in his right knee during a Week 10 game against the Tampa Bay Buccaneers.
 To reconstruct his ACL, the surgery included grafting part of the patellar tendon from his other knee, which led to additional recovery time.
 The season was considered a disappointment by many sportswriters, who expected him to have taken a step forward in his development.